Lacrymology/states/doc/intro.rst

 Unlike the states that install or create something that often include and requires other state, the absent only remove itself.
-I don't try to uninstall it's dependencies.
-To revert entirely a server into it's original form before a component had been installed might requires to run a lot of other absent states.
+I don't try to uninstall its dependencies.
+To revert entirely a server into its original form before a component had been installed might require to run a lot of other absent states.

 Roles
 -----

-As explained in the philosophy section, the states of that repository don't hold any business specifics logic.
+As explained in the philosophy section, states of that repository don't hold any business specifics logic.

-Who's in charge of integrate that states repository need todefine it's own *roles* list in it's own state repository.
+Who's in charge of integrate that states repository need to define its own *roles* list in its own state repository.

 Roles are simple human understandable definition of what servers can do in, here is an example list: